Postage Stamp Art the World Over

-Though printed less frequently, Definitive Stamps — those with a definite monetary value, and usually bearing animals or things or symbolic graphics — are printed in much greater quantities, as they are used for extended periods of time.
-(You yourself may have a single left-over 3-cent or 10-cent stamp lying unused in an old desk drawer.)
+Though printed less frequently, Definitive Stamps — those with a definite monetary value, and usually bearing animals or objects or symbolic graphics — are printed in much greater quantities, as they are used for extended periods of time.
+(You yourself may have a single left-over 3-cent or 10-cent or 37-cent US stamp lying unused in an old desk drawer.)

 But for a true expansion of the mind, venture through a philatelic shop (a store that deals in stamps and collecting paraphernalia) or scan a world-wide stamp collection.
 There you may find:

 • the tigers, tapirs and civets of Afghanistan;

 • the colorful butterflies of Antigua & Barbuda;

 • the geodes and crystals of Australia;

 • twinned portraits of the Belgian royal couple;

 • ornate costumes of traditional Belarusian dancers;

 • the flowers of Canada;

 • the large and ornately colorful Czechoslovakian stamps;